AI Slop Encyclopedia: Every Pattern, Every Fix, Every Tool

 The score maps to letter grades:

 - Grade D (60-79): Generic.
-The site looks like it was generated.
+It looks generated.
 Users will notice.

 - Grade F (80-100): Full slop.
-Indistinguishable from default AI output.
+Indistinguishable from the default.

-The score is computed across 7 dimensions, each weighted by its contribution to the overall "AI feel":
+The score is computed across 7 dimensions, each weighted by its contribution to the "AI feel":

 $ sailop scan ./src